zq00/BetaTree/README.md

 ## Overview

-This R package constructs a Beta-tree histogram for multivariate data by growing a k-d tree on the order statistics, computing simultaneous confidence bounds for average density in each region, and selecting the largest regions where the data are approximately uniform.
+This R package constructs a Beta-tree histogram for multivariate data by growing a k-d tree on the order statistics, computing simultaneous confidence bounds for the average density in each region, and selecting the largest regions where the data are approximately uniform.
 The Beta-tree histogram provides a succinct description of the data, as well as simultaneous confidence intervals for the average density in each region.

 ## Getting started